Giani: Literature

+Their exegetical works usually focused upon the meaning of verses, sometimes also words.

-Characteristics
+Characteristics and education

 A gyani can be a male or a female, as the Sikh religion gives equal rights to both sexes.
 He or she will have undergone an intensive course of study and evaluation at an academic or religious institute, will have a thorough knowledge of the Guru Granth Sahib, the Sikh Holy Scripture, and will have the ability to translate the words of sacred text into simple everyday language.
 Gyanis can also communicate in English (not always the case), a major bonus to western children who are not fluent in Punjabi or Gurmukhi, the language of the holy scriptures.
 In religious contexts, a gyani may also be called a brahm gyani.

-Gyani or Giani is also an academic degree conferred in Punjabi literature.
+The indigenous education system, as noted by G. W. Leitner in 1882, consisted of the following progression: If a student wanted to progress from studentship to fellowship (becoming a bhai), it was compulsory for them to study the Guru Granth Sahib, the Dasam Granth, Gurmukhi grammar, Pingal (Gurmukhi prosody), Itihas (history), arithematic, and Sanskrit elements.
+To progress further, education was required in the Gurmukhi adaptations and translations of Niaya, Vedanta, and Pratigant.
+The highest level in the education system was that of a Giani or I'rfan, who could explain theology and philosophy in the local vernacular as a preacher to the masses.
+In the colonial period, the Oriental College, Lahore offered Punjabi courses in Romanisation and Gurmukhi in Vidwan, Budhiman, and Gyani.